benjaminirving/python-debian-packaging-example/README.md

 This should build a debian outside the folder

-For a full discussion on the setup and files, see the corresponding [blog post](http://blog.birving.com).
+For a full discussion on the setup and files, see the corresponding [blog post](http://blog.birving.com) (to be written soon).

 Screenshots